 (d) Assessment for Instruction.
-4.0The candidate knows and understands well formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, effectively uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, effectively uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, effectively uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, eentional, and physical development of each elementary student.The candidate uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student.The candidate uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student.The candidate uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student.The candidate uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote<
+4.0 The candidate effectively uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student.
+The candidate knows and understands formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student.
+The candidate uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student.
+The candidate knows and understands formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student with a few errors in thinking .
+The candidate uses formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student with some errors in practice .
+The candidate does not know and understand formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student.
+The candidate does not use formal and informal assessment strategies to plan, evaluate, and strengthen instruction that will promote continuous intellectual, social, emotional, and physical development of each elementary student. (e) Professionalism •

 1. Professional growth, reflection, and evaluation.
 5.1 The candidate is aware of and consistently reflects on their practice in light of research on teaching, professional ethics, and resources available for professional learning; they continually evaluate the effects of their professional decisions and actions on students, families, and other professionals in the learning community.
 The candidate actively seeks out opportunities to grow professionally.
 The candidate is aware of and reflects on their practice in light of research on teaching, professional ethics, and resources available for professional learning; they often evaluate the effects of their professional decisions and actions on students, families, and other professionals in the learning community.
 The candidate takes advantage of most opportunities to grow professionally.
 The candidate is aware of and reflects on their practice in light of research on teaching, professional ethics, and resources available for professional learning; they sometimes evaluate the effects of their professional decisions and actions on students, families, and other professionals in the learning community.
 The candidate takes advantage of some opportunities to grow professionally.
 The candidate does not reflect on their practice in light of research on teaching, professional ethics, and resources available for professional learning; they do not evaluate the effects of their professional decisions and actions on students, families, and other professionals in the learning community.
-The candidate does not take advantage of opportunities to grow professionally. -- -- --- --- ---
+The candidate does not take advantage of opportunities to grow professionally. -- -- -- --- ---